-The Rev. Arden C. Strasser — Interim Pastor
+The Rev. Dr. Arden C. Strasser — Interim Pastor

 Previously, he served as pastor at Our Savior’s Lutheran Church in northern California, from 2000 to 2006, and then was appointed ELCA missionary to Zambia for church leadership development in southern Africa, until 2014.
 Most recently, he served as interim pastor for congregations in Long Island and Westchester County.

-Pastor Arden has earned degrees from the University of Rochester, the University of Colorado, and the University of Natal, South Africa.
-He has also earned his Doctor of Ministry degree from Drew University.
+Pastor Strasser has earned degrees from the University of Rochester, the University of Colorado, and the University of Natal, South Africa.
+He earned his Doctor of Ministry degree from Drew University.
 Pastor Strasser has also served on the boards of the Volunteer Missionary Movement and the American International School of Lusaka.

 The Rev. Dr. Martha S. Jacobi, LCSW-R — Pastoral Associate